Korean, Edit

 ○ Substrate: dNTP (dATP, dCTP, dGTP, dTTP)

-○ DNA polymerase: Phosphate of the next nucleotide binds to the 3’-OH of deoxyribose
+○ DNA polymerase: Phosphate of the next nucleotide binds to the 3’-OH of deoxyribose.

-○ Synthesis direction: 5’ → 3’, forming complementary base pairs with the template
+○ Synthesis direction: 5’ → 3’, forming complementary base pairs with the template.

-○ ddNTP: DNA polymerization is terminated because the 3rd carbon lacks an OH group
+○ ddNTP: DNA polymerization is terminated because the 3rd carbon lacks an OH group.

-② RNA Sequencing: Applying the principle of RNA transcription
+② RNA Sequencing: Applying the principle of RNA transcription.

-in vitro cloning: The very first sequencing method
+⑵ In vitro cloning: The very first sequencing method

-⑶ Dideoxy Chain Termination Method (= Sanger sequencing): Reported in 1977, Sanger’s second Nobel Prize
+⑶ Dideoxy Chain Termination Method (= Sanger sequencing): Reported in 1977.
+Sanger’s second Nobel Prize.

-○ ddNTP lacks a 3’-OH group, so it terminates the polymerization reaction
+○ ddNTP lacks a 3’-OH group, so it terminates the polymerization reaction.

-○ If ddNTP is added in large quantities, all template DNAs are quickly terminated
+○ If ddNTP is added in large quantities, all template DNAs are quickly terminated.

 ② Primer